 The most common surcharges result from something you’ve done as a driver.
 Having an at-fault accident, being involved in auto accidents or making several car insurance claims are all events that typically may be surcharged by car insurance companies.

 Traffic violation convictions, from speeding to a DUI, can also be surcharged.
 The severity of the violation will determine the severity of your surcharge.
-A speeding ticket may result in a 10 percent surcharge while a DUI conviction could result in a surcharge of 90 percent.

-Sometimes you haven't done anything wrong yourself. but you fall into a category that isn't considered by the company's standard rating factors.
 For example, some insurance companies levy a surcharge on brand-new drivers or drivers with fewer than 10 years of experience.

-Surcharges don’t last forever
+Car insurance surcharges don’t last forever

 Many car insurance companies will surcharge you for only three years.
-However, if the state allows there are auto insurers that will continue a surcharge for five to seven years.
+However, if the state allows, there are auto insurers that will continue a surcharge for five to seven years.